Advisory Appointment Committees (AACs) and College

 contact the College who will be able to advise you further.

 additional College Assessors to attend AAC panels support

-prospective College Assessors, though we are particularly keen on
+existing, new and prospective College Assessors, though we are

 'top-up' training, please email the workforce helpdesk for

 further information and to book a place.
 The training is free to

 attend and the College will pay reasonable travel expenses.

 description can be accessed here.